tdjsnelling/orderbook/README.md

 }
 ```

-And querying `sell BTC` would give the response:
+And querying `sell BTC/GBP` would give the response:

 ```json
 {